junxit/us-congress-bills-111/metadata.md

 - 2010-05-04 — Placed on the House Calendar, Calendar No. 189.
 - 2010-05-04 — Reported by the Committee on Transportation.
 H. Rept.
 111-471.
 - 2010-05-04 — Reported by the Committee on Transportation.
 H. Rept.
 111-471.
+- 2010-05-05 — Considered under suspension of the rules. (consideration: CR H3170-3171)
+- 2010-05-05 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+247.
+- 2010-05-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-05 — Ms. Brown, Corrine moved to suspend the rules and agree to the resolution.
+- 2010-05-05 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3170)
+- 2010-05-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3170)